History of California before 1900: Law and the legal profession

 For the most part, the American frontier spread West slowly, with the first stage a long territorial apprenticeship under the control of a federal judge and federal officials.
 After few decades, the transition was made to statehood, usually by adapting constitutional and legal procedures from previous states of residence, and using the lawyers who practiced during the territorial.
 California was entirely different.
-Its hurried transition from Mexican possession to United States statehood by 1850, brought a very large new population from across the world, bringing many different legal traditions with them.
+Its hurried transition from Mexican possession to U.S. statehood by 1850, brought a very large new population from across the world, bringing many different legal traditions with them.
 Legal conditions were chaotic at first.
 The new state lacked judicial precedents, prisons, competent lawyers, and a coherent system of laws.
 Alarmed citizens formed vigilante tribunals, most famously in the San Francisco Committee of Vigilance in the 1850s.
 Absent an established system of law and order, they dispensed raw justice quickly through drum-head trials, whipping, banishment, or hanging.
 As a body of law developed, the courts set precedents on such issues as women's contractual rights, real estate and mortgages, tort law, and review of flawed statutes.
 An elaborate new body of law was quickly constructed to deal with gold mining claims and water rights.
-There was vicious mistreatment of Indians and the Chinese, and to a lesser extent against Mexicans.
+There was vicious mistreatment of Native Americans, the Chinese, and (to a lesser extent) Mexicans.
 By the 1860s, San Francisco had developed a professional police force so it could dispense with the use of vigilante actions.
 Statewide by 1865, the courts, legislators, and legal profession had established a legal system that operated smoothly.

 California Genocide (1846–1871)

-The California genocide consisted of actions taken by the United States in the 19th century, following the American Conquest of California from Mexico, that resulted in the dramatic decrease of the indigenous population of California.
+The California genocide consisted of actions taken by the U.S. in the 19th century, following the American Conquest of California from Mexico, that resulted in the dramatic decrease of the indigenous population of California.
 Between 1849 and 1870 it is estimated that American colonists murdered some 9,500 California Natives, and acts of enslavement, kidnapping, rape, child separation and displacement were widespread, encouraged, carried out by and tolerated by state authorities and militias.

 Mariposa War (1850–1851)

 The gold rush increased pressure on the Native Americans of California, because miners forced Native Americans off their gold-rich lands.
 Many were pressed into service in the mines; others had their villages raided by the army and volunteer militia.
 Some Native American tribes fought back, beginning with the Ahwahnechees and the Chowchilla in the Sierra Nevada and San Joaquin Valley leading a raid on the Fresno River post of James D. Savage, in December 1850.
-In retaliation Mariposa County Sheriff James Burney led local militia in an indecisive clash with the natives on January 11, 1851, on a mountainside near present-day Oakhurst, California.
+In retaliation Mariposa County Sheriff James Burney led local militia in an indecisive clash with the natives on January 11, 1851, on a mountainside near present-day Oakhurst.